ioccc-src/mkiocccentry/FAQ.md

 ./mkiocccentry work_dir prog.c Makefile remarks.md [file ...]
 ```

-The _work_dir_ is the path where your entry's files will be packaged from.
+The _work_dir_ is the path where your submission's files will be packaged from.
 The _work_dir_ **must** exist as _mkiocccentry_ will create a subdirectory under it to
-package your entry.
-The entry directory depends on the IOCCC contestant id and
+package your submission.
+The submission directory depends on the IOCCC contestant id and
-the entry number.
+the submission number.

 Something like _/tmp/ioccc_ is a good choice: